Tips for managing potential side effects

 Below are some suggestions that your doctor may offer for managing some of the side effects of PIQRAY.
 Always talk to your doctor before making any changes to your diet or exercise routine.

-If you experience hyperglycemia while taking PIQRAY, remember in the clinical study it was generally:
+If you experience hyperglycemia while taking PIQRAY, remember:

 Signs of high blood sugar include:

 - Urinating more often than usual or having a higher amount of urine than normal

 Contact your doctor immediately if you experience any signs and symptoms of hyperglycemia.
 Your doctor may require dose interruption, reduction, or discontinuation based on the severity of hyperglycemia.